magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-5.md

 <!--- BUNDLE-3088-->

 *  Merchants can now submit a partial refund for orders paid with Apple Pay through Braintree.
-This was a known issue in {{ site.data.var.ee }} 2.4.4.
+This was a known issue in {{ site.data.var.ce }} 2.4.4.

 #### PayPal